ValentinLagues/SporEko-back/Readme.md

+# git clone, git checkout dev, npm install

 # add a .env file (fill with your infos -> model in env.sample)

-# ask for the last version reset-db file
+# ask for the latest version reset-db file